apache/trafficserver/doc/developer-guide/api/functions/TSContSchedule.en.rst

 :func:`TSActionDone` to see if the continuation ran before the return, which is possible if :arg:`timeout` is `0`.
 Returns ``nullptr`` if thread affinity was cleared.

+TSContSchedule() or TSContScheduleEvery() will default to set the thread affinity to the calling thread when no affinity is already set for example, using :func:`TSContThreadAffinitySet`

 Note that the TSContSchedule() family of API shall only be called from an ATS EThread.
 Calling it from raw non-EThreads can result in unpredictable behavior.

 See Also
 ========

+:doc:`TSContScheduleEvery.en`
 :doc:`TSContScheduleOnPool.en`
 :doc:`TSContScheduleOnThread.en`